 Directed by Larry Roemer

 Producer Arthur Rankin had the good fortune to live next to Johnny Marks, who had written the song Rudolph the Red-Nosed Reindeer and got the idea to make the song into a film.
-The result is a Christmas season classic that I’ve enjoyed throughout my life (it was first aired in 1964) and my children and grandchildren are enjoying as well.
+The result is a Christmas season classic that I’ve enjoyed throughout my life (it was first aired in 1964) and my children and grandchildren are enjoying it as well.

 Rankin, along with his partner Jules Bass would go on to create a series of classic animated Christmas films, but Rudolph the Red-Nosed Reindeer was the first.
 It was filmed using models and sets and stop-motion animation.
-The figures have a much different look to them than a drawn film, computer generated animation, or even claymation.
+The figures have a much different look to them than a drawn film, computer-generated animation, or even claymation.
 The look is unique to Rankin-Bass and has become a style immediately recognizable to those of us who grew up watching their various incarnations each Christmas season.

-Narrated by Sam the Snowman (voiced by Burl Ives) the nearly one hour tale tells the story of a reindeer cast out by those around him due to his differences.
+Narrated by Sam the Snowman (voiced by Burl Ives) the nearly one-hour tale tells the story of a reindeer cast out by those around him due to his differences.

 It all begins with Donner the proud father of a new reindeer, whom he names Rudolph.
 Santa comes by to see the newest resident of Christmastown at the North Pole.
 Both Santa and Rudolph’s parents take note of his very shiny nose, so shiny it almost glows.